Alex Strangelove: Plot

-High school student Alex Truelove has been friends with Claire for a while.
-After discovering her mother is being tested for cancer, she and Alex share a moment where Alex comforts her.
+High school student Alex Truelove has been friends with Claire since freshman year.
+They host a popular web series about animals and plan to attend Columbia University together.
+In senior year, after discovering her mother has cancer and is frequently in the hospital, she and Alex share a moment where Alex comforts her.
 They kiss and then begin dating.
-After Alex is embarrassed in front of his friends about still being a virgin, he and Claire make a plan to book a hotel room and have sex for the first time.
+Eight months into their relationship, Alex is embarrassed in front of his friends as he is still a virgin.
+He is also nervous as Claire has had sex before.
+He and Claire make a plan to book a hotel room to have sex for the first time.

 At a party, Alex meets Elliot, an openly gay teenager.
 Alex's continued interactions with Elliot, who has an obvious crush on Alex, lead him to question his sexuality.
 Alex confesses to his friend Dell that he believes he might be bisexual, but Dell says that he is just nervous about losing his virginity to Claire and his anxiety has led him to a false conclusion.
-One day while hanging out in Elliot's bedroom, Alex kisses him, but immediately regrets it and storms out.
+One day while hanging out in Elliot's bedroom, Alex kisses him, but immediately regrets it and leaves.

 During the evening of their first time having sex, Alex blurts out to Claire that he has feelings for someone else and she throws him out.
 Later, still avoiding Elliot, Alex goes to a party where he drunkenly sleeps with a girl he only just met.
-Claire catches them, and Alex chases her into the night.
-He falls into a swimming pool where traumatic memories from his childhood come back to him.
+Claire catches them, and Alex chases after her when she storms out.
+He falls into a swimming pool on the way, where repressed memories of him being harassed by homophobic bullies come back to him.
 Claire finds him by the pool, where he confesses to her that he is gay.
 They decide to go to prom together anyway.

-At prom, Claire reveals she has invited Elliot to be Alex's actual date, knowing that neither of them would actually make the move without her "passing the baton".
-While Alex is initially concerned about everyone watching him, he decides that his affection for Elliot is stronger and kisses him.

-The story ends with Alex creating a video with Claire detailing his coming out.
+At prom, Claire reveals she has invited Elliot to be Alex's actual date, knowing that neither of them would make a move on each other without her "passing the baton".
+While Alex is initially concerned about everyone watching him, he decides that his affection for Elliot is stronger and kisses him in the middle of the dance floor.
+Later, Alex creates a video for his web series with Claire detailing his coming out.